cceh/m-salt-api/doc/src/client.rst

 Initialization
 ==============

+The user navigates to the SALT-Portal and starts the client application.

 The client initializes itself, gets a list of known active APIs, and calls the :http:get:`/v1` endpoint of each known API to get the API status and further information.

 .. uml::
+   :align: center
+   :caption: Diagram of API calls for client initialization.

-   participant User
+   participant User as u
    participant Client as c
-   participant Portal as s
    participant "API 1" as a1
    participant "API 2" as a2
    participant "API 3" as a3